-Prizes will be awarded to geocachers (while supplies last) who find the locations of at least 13 HCWHA caches.
-To be eligible for a prize, geocachers must record the code word from at least 13 HCWHA geocaches and validate their passports in person at one of the locations below.
-One prize will be awarded per geocaching.com account.

-Geocachers can pick up a free pathtag at four locations: Carroll County Visitor Center in Westminster, Frederick Visitor Center, Hagerstown Visitor Welcome Center or Newcomer House.
+A pathtag will be awarded to geocachers who find the locations of at least 13 HCWHA caches.
+To be eligible for a pathtag, geocachers must record the code word from at least 13 HCWHA geocaches and validate their passports in person at one of the following locations: Carroll County Visitor Center in Westminster, Frederick Visitor Center, Hagerstown Visitor Welcome Center or Newcomer House.
+One pathtag will be awarded.
+At the Newcomer House there is a folder under the counter with Geotrail information in it.
+It has instructions with the key to cache code words, along with the location of the pathtags.

-Geocachers can purchase a geocoin for \$10 at three locations: Frederick Visitor Center, Hagerstown Visitor Welcome Center, or the Antietam Museum Store.
+Geocachers can purchase a geocoin for \$10 at several locations: Frederick Visitor Center, Hagerstown Visitor Welcome Center, Historical Society of Carroll County, or the Antietam Museum Store.
 The Visitor Centers in Frederick and Hagerstown will ship them to cachers who cannot visit in person.
-They should call for more information.